Best 4th of July Photography Props for Stunning Patriotic Photos

 - Classic trucks or muscle cars

 Pair vintage props with a single smoke color (usually red or blue) rather than all three.
-The restraint makes the image feel editorial rather than chaotic.
+The restraint makes the image feel editorial instead of chaotic.
+A classic truck with a single can of red smoke laid behind it is a workhorse setup โ see our car photography smoke guide for placement tips.

 Balloons